Shura didn't sleep.

 Not really.

-The ceiling never left him.
+The ceiling stayed with him.

-like something had tried to claw its way out…
+Like something had tried to claw its way out.

-and failed.
+And failed.

 He counted them.